top of page

 • Participants must have passed the Regents Algebra, Geometry, Living Environment, Earth Science, and Global Studies exam with a 66 or better

-The NYCSRM Consortium consists of over 20 partner programs that support more than 500 scholars across New York City.
-They offer multiple internship programs, but they all have several factors in common.
-You can expect around 70 hours of preparatory coursework and over one hundred hours of mentored science research.
+The NYCSRM Consortium comprises over 20 partner programs supporting more than 500 scholars across New York City.
+You can expect around 70 hours of preparatory coursework and over 100 hours of mentored science research.
 You’ll be provided with academic and career guidance for science success and access to scientific journals and presentations to boost your fluency in science communication.
 You’ll also complete a culminating project based on your research and present it publicly.
+They offer internships across the spectrum of science-based research, including astrophysics and conservation biology opportunities.

 Cost: Paid stipend